 She has been also active in the promotion of the college in her native country, where she performed sold-out concerts and received great press coverage as a result, bringing Berklee to the attention of National Catalan TV Station TV3 that visited Boston to make a documentary featuring her musical career in the US in 2017.
 Her aim to improve the local music scene of Sabadell, her hometown, also brought her to create two concert series to promote new local artists in the jazz and musical theater scene.

 She is one of the semifinalists of this years' Bucharest International Jazz Competition 2020, of the International Songwriting Competition 2020 in the World Music category and of the Spanish National Music Contest of Juventudes Musicales de España as a soloist in the Jazz category.
 She has also been nominated to receive an Artist Award at Rootstock 2020 Music Festival.
-Mar has also been accepted and has received several scholarships to complete Master's Programs in Jazz Performance and Music Business in distinguished music education institutions in the US and in Spain.
+In addition, Mar has also been accepted and has received several scholarships to complete Master's Programs in Jazz Performance and Music Business in distinguished music education institutions in the US and in Spain.

 Discovering Tony Bennett was the reason why she started to sing when she was three years old, and she is convinced that music is a powerful communication tool able to transform communities and change minds, and that, as Bennett sings, it is a “nice work if you can get it, and you can get it if you try.”